Why study at the USC Sol Price School of Public Policy?

 The USC Sol Price School of Public Policy is one of the most distinctive and highly regarded schools of its kind in the United States.
 Its mission is to improve the quality of life for people and their communities worldwide and embraces six independent areas: public administration, public policy, nonprofit leadership and management, health policy and management, urban planning, and real estate development.
 The Price School recognizes the importance of training the next generation of professionals to be competitive in this globalized context.

 Through its interdisciplinary approach, the Price School educates students to serve as innovators – and leaders – in their field.
 The school’s degree programs draw on the expertise of faculty and practicing professionals to create a learning environment whose breadth and depth sets the Price School apart from all schools of its kind.
-In 2016, the school ranked fourth nationwide among “America’s Best Graduate Schools” for public affairs, according to U.S. News & World Report.
+In 2018, the school ranked second nationwide among “America’s Best Graduate Schools” for public affairs, according to U.S. News & World Report.

 English Language Proficiency